MattJBrinkman/HealthGenesis/README.md

 4. Docker: Docker is used as a local deployment and orchestration system.

-Steps to Build the System:
+Steps to Deploy the System:

 1. Bundle the Health Genesis applications for deployment by running the bash script named "build.sh" that is found in the root of the Health Genesis source directory.

+2. Create the base ethereum and meteor images by running the command

+       docker-compose build -f base.yml

+  in the root of the Health Genesis source directory.

-2. Deploy the Health Genesis system by running the command
+3. Deploy the Health Genesis system by running the command

         docker-compose up -d

    in the root of the Health Genesis source directory.

-3. Complete the installation by running the script named "finalize.sh"  This script will start the ethereum block chain mining and install sample image data.
+4. Complete the installation by running the script named "finalize.sh"  This script will start the ethereum block chain mining and install sample image data.

-4. Add an entry to your hosts file to point auth-proxy to localhost.
+5. Add an entry to your hosts file to point auth-proxy to localhost.